MixusMinimax/DependencyInjectionFromScratch/README.md

 - Works with lifetimes (Transient, Scoped, Singleton)
 - Works with scopes
-- Everything is mockable
+- Everything is mockable (Essentially all classes implement an interface with the same name, so that you can replace anything during testing.)
+- Differend method signatures of `ServiceProvider.GetService` and `ServiceProvider.GetRequiredService` are defined as extension methods, so that all `IServiceProvider` implementations only need to implement `GetService(Type serviceType)`
-- Dependency injection works using reflection
+- Dependency injection works using reflection.
+The first public Constructor is used.
+  - The service provider itself can be injected.
+The static type can be anything that the current serviceProvider can be assigned to.
+  - The Guid of the current scope can be injected

 ### TODO